 - Final topics covered

 - Written exam

 - Course conclusion and graduation

 Day 7 (Saturday) - Return to San Jose

-- Return to San Jose.
-Another beautiful drive.
-Should arrive in San Jose by midday but traffic or road closures may make it later.
-It is better to plan transfers or flights out for the following day in case of delays.
+- Return to San Jose via another beautiful drive through Braulio Carrillo National Park.
+Should arrive in San Jose by midday but it is better to plan transfers or flights out for the following day in case of delays.

-- Alternatively, from Finca Pacuarito, you are closest to the Carribean beach towns of Cahuita, Puerto Viejo, and Manzanillo.
+- Alternatively, from Finca Pacuarito (Eco-camp 2), you are closest to the Carribean beach towns of Cahuita, Puerto Viejo, and Manzanillo.
 October is also a mini-dry season on the Carribean side of the country.
-So, instead of San Jose, if you have time to travel, you can arrange transport to the coast by public bus, Interbus (shuttle service for travellers), taxi, or rental car. to discuss your travel plans for before or after the course.
+So, instead of San Jose, if you have time to travel, you can arrange transport to the coast by public bus, Interbus (shuttle service for travellers), taxi, or rental car. anytime to discuss your travel plans and explore options for before or after the course.

 'El Nido Del Tigre' - Nights 1 to 4